-AMA delegates adopt physician employment principlesNovember 27th, 2012 in Other /
+AMA delegates adopt physician employment principlesNovember 27, 2012 in Medicine & Health / Other

 (HealthDay)—The number of employed physicians is rising, prompting adoption of physician employment principles by the American Medical Association, presented at the American Medical Association Interim Meeting, held from Nov.
 8 to 10 in Honolulu.